dingra11/dingra11/readme.md

 - 👨‍🏫 Some online courses that I am working on:
-  - [Computational Astrophysics / AGN Analysis](https://www.youtube.com/playlist?list=PL54Wg1cwz_jMDaLcFnaoOoRAZkrEDU6bJ): An interactive, online graduate lecture series on the astrophysics of galaxies
+  - [Computational Astrophysics / AGN Analysis](https://www.youtube.com/playlist?list=PL54Wg1cwz_jMDaLcFnaoOoRAZkrEDU6bJ): An interactive, online graduate lecture series on the astrophysics of galaxies.
   - Python for Astronomy: A comprehensive eBook for processing and analyzing astrophysical data using Python.
 [Get eBook PDF](https://www.astrodingra.in/body.pdf)

 - my DNA: